allthings/developers/guides/quickstart.md

   authorizationCode: maybeAuthorizationCode,
   clientId:
 -    '👉 Put your OAuth Client ID here',
-+    'example397d6d9260e2d955d_example2daoc5oogwkpkksw484aacwcw84404cc8o48ccko84'
++    'example397d6d9260e2d955d_example2daoc5oogwkpkksw484aacwcw84404cc8o48ccko84',
   redirectUri: currentUrlClean,
 })
 ```

 Next, we need to configure the  _RedirectUri_ in your OAuth Client.
-Again, in the Developer Console, on the same where you've copied the _Client ID_ from, we need to add a new redirect URI.
+Again, in the Developer Console, on the same screen you've copied the _Client ID_ from, we need to add a new redirect URI.
 Add your CodeSandbox's preview URL as a new redirect URI to your OAuth Client.
 You'll find your CodeSandbox's preview URL in the left preview pane.

 Also make sure that you've also provided either a Terms of Use or Privacy Policy link (or both) on the OAuth Client.
 Without one of these, you won't be able to authorize users.